7 top security certifications you should have in 2023

 The CompTIA Security+ meets ISO 17024 standards and the Department of Defense’s Directive 8570.01-M requirements, giving candidates the possibility of landing a job within the government.
-This excellent entry-level cybersecurity certification is worth looking at for those who are new to the world of information security.
+This excellent entry-level cybersecurity certification is worth looking at for those new to the world of information security.

 For more on the Security+ certification, view our Security+ certification hub.

 The Certified Ethical Hacker certification focuses heavily on hacking techniques and technologies from an offensive perspective.
 It is structured to test the candidate’s abilities in realistic scenarios.
 Certificate holders can proactively test the security of a network from the inside or simulate an intruder from the outside.